rhashimoto/wa-sqlite/README.md

 * `yarn start`
 * Open a modern browser on http://localhost:8000/demo/

-The demo page provides access to a database backed by asynchronous in-memory storage.
-The database is opened and closed on each SQL execution to ensure that data is really persisted to storage.
+The demo page provides access to databases on multiple VFS types.

 For convenience, if any text region is selected in the editor, only that region will be executed.
 In addition, the editor contents are restored across page reloads using browser localStorage.